 Bootstrap

-Bootstrap is boot code that initializes the environment, creates a dependency injection (DI) container, and starts the application.
+Bootstrap is the bootstrapping code that initializes the environment, creates a dependency injection (DI) container, and starts the application.
 We will discuss:

-• how to configure your application using NEON files
+• how it is configured using NEON files

-• how to handle production and development modes
+• how to distinguish between production and development mode

 • how to create the DI container

-Applications, whether web-based or command-line scripts, begin by some form of environment initialization.
-In ancient times, it could be a file named eg include.inc.php that was in charge of this, and was included in the initial file.
-In modern Nette applications, it has been replaced by the Bootstrap class, which as part of the application can be found in the app/Bootstrap.php.
-It might look for example like this:
+Applications, whether web-based or scripts run from the command line, begin their execution with some form of environment initialization.
+In the old days, a file named perhaps include.inc.php was responsible for this, included by the initial file.
+In modern Nette applications, it has been replaced by the Bootstrap class, which, as part of the application, can be found in the app/Bootstrap.php file.
+It might look like this, for example:

 use Nette\Bootstrap\Configurator;